JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![bimini-mangroves](/images/bimini-mangroves.jpg)

-*We must work together to preserve these kind of habitats*
+*We must work together to preserve these habitats*

 It baffles me how careless people can be.
 Maybe they're just oblivious, so focused on themselves that nothing else matters.
 Don't worry, I went ahead and cleaned up after them.
 When they left the waves were pretty large, I hope they enjoyed their rough ride back to Miami.